Subscribe to Modern Marketing Engine on your app of choice.

-The year 2020 has brought a lot of pain and confusion due to the pandemic, but also many opportunities for companies to show compassion and generosity.
+The year 2020 has brought a lot of pain and confusion due to the pandemic, but also to show compassion and generosity.
 And that willingness to help others can sometimes reap rewards in the marketplace.

 That’s exactly the story my guest in this episode of the Modern Marketing Engine, Adriel Sanchez, CMO at Newsela shares.